 At the end of the semester your Activity Guide scores will be translated into a percentage grade with 50% of the grade on it determined by the quality grades given by an instructor and 50% determined by the completion scores.
 Activity Guide Units are due at the beginning of the class period following the class in which the last session activities are to be done.
 Late Activity Guides take teaching assistants and instructors much longer to review.

-In order to discourage late work, the grade on the Activity Guides will be reduced by 10% for each day or part of a day after the due date unless a written notification of illness is provided by a licensed medical doctor or the SFU Health Centre.
+In order to discourage late work, the grade on the Activity Guides will be reduced by 10% for each day or part of a day after the due date unless a written notification of illness is provided by Student Services or the Health Centre.